MobilityData/gtfs-validator/RULES.md

 #### UnusedTripNotice

-Trips must be referred to at least once in `stop_times.txt`.
+Trips should be referred to at least once in `stop_times.txt`.

 ##### References:
 * [Original Python validator implementation](https://github.com/google/transitfeed)